Email FacebookTwitterMenu burgerClose thin

 Share

-If you’re interested in creating a financial plan for your investment and retirement goals, SmartAsset’s free tool could connect you with up to three local financial advisors.
+If you’re interested in creating a financial plan for your investment and retirement goals, SmartAsset’s free tool can connect you with up to three financial advisors who serve your area.

 Investment Consultant Services and Client Types

-Investment consultants are similar to investment advisors, financial planners, investment managers or financial advisors.
+Investment consultants can be investment advisors, financial planners, investment managers or financial advisors.
 Their work involves analyzing a client’s financial situation and status, and using this information to help the client set goals that they can achieve.

 Clients may include individual investors, fund managers and trustees.
 Investment consultants support these clients in considering the pros and cons of particular investments and in organizing their important documents, reports and information.